patrick-kidger/equinox/docs/api/stateful.md

     This is considered experimental.

+    Stateful operations will not produce correct results under `jax.checkpoint` or `jax.pmap`.

 !!! danger

     Really, **this is experimental**.
 Side effects can easily make your code do something unexpected.
 Whatever you're doing, you almost certainly do not need this.